tomtomdurrant/intro-bootcamp-2019/goodPractice.md

 Constants use all caps with underscores to separate words. `CONSTANT_IS_HERE`

 You should have as few exit points as possible in your code. (return statements)

+With regards to this, it is good to initialise a variable at the top of the method and then change the variable value throughout the method.
+Then you can have one return (break point) at the bottom of the method.